Frequently Asked Questions

 What is included in your price?

 Our kittens are sold as pets, pet/show, or breeder/show.
-We do require a non-refundable deposit of $200 and signed contract to hold a kitten for you.
-Pet kittens are $1200, and this includes all of the necessary age appropriate vaccinations and the kitten will come to you already spayed or neutered as well as microchipped, before he/she comes home.
+We do require a non-refundable deposit of $500 and signed contract to hold a kitten for you.
+Pet kittens are $2200, and this includes all of the necessary age appropriate vaccinations and the kitten will come to you already spayed or neutered as well as microchipped, before he/she comes home.
 You will also receive a kitten care package, which consists of favorite toys, scratching surface, and blanket or bed with Mom and littermates scent.
 We also give a FOUR year genetic health guarantee on all of our kittens.
 The parents of our kittens are DNA tested for multiple genetic diseases, to ensure the best health of our Ragdoll cats and kittens.
 We also give discounts to returning adopters of past FLASHYRAGDOLLS kittens, as well as families adopting 2 or more at the same time.
-Please e-mail us if you have any questions or to get on our waiting list for our future litters.
+We do not use a waiting list but we contact potential families in the order that the applications are received.

-Breeder kittens will only be available to small, cageless catteries who practice early spay/neuter, and only breed with accepted POINTED only colors .
+Breeder kittens will only be available to reputable breeders with references from other reputable breeders.
+We will consider cageless catteries that practice early spay/neuter, and only breed with accepted POINTED only colors .

 What testing has been done on your breeding cats?